IbHansen/modelflow-manual/papers/Reproducibility README.md

 ### Computational Requirements

-Although it is not strictly necessary, it is a good idea to create a specific python environment[^environ] for `ModelFlow`, this will be a space where the `ModelFlow` package itself will be installed and in which the specific dependencies on which `ModelFlow` relies will be installed.
+Although it is not strictly necessary, it is a good idea to create a specific python environment for `ModelFlow`, this will be a space where the `ModelFlow` package itself will be installed and in which the specific dependencies on which `ModelFlow` relies will be installed.
 Other environments may require packages that conflict with `ModelFlow`.
 Declaring a separate environment for `ModelFlow` will help prevent conflicts between different versions of packages from arising.

-ModelFlow will install a range of dependencies, including Jupter Notebook 6.
+ModelFlow will install a range of dependencies, including Jupter Notebook 6, pandas and matplotlib.
 Modelflow runs under Notebook 7 but the book and reproducibility package were built and tested under Jupyter Notebook 6.

 ### Software Requirements

-- **Python 3.12.6**
+- **Python 3.13**
   - Modelflow 2.58
   - Jupyter Notebook 6
 - Jupyter Book